tehilinski/MTBMPI/doc/MainPage.md

 The task is responsible for knowing its state, and for telling the Master when its state changes.

-The state of each task is tracked by `mtbmpi::Tracker`.
+The state of each task is tracked by mtbmpi::Tracker.
 Tasks can have the following states, defined in `State.h`:

 | enum State         | description                                     |